 What about oral or anal sex?
 Are those safe?

-Oral sex is safe during pregnancy.
-Whether you are pregnant or not, it is important to make sure that, if you are receiving oral sex, your partner does not blow air into your vagina.
+Oral sex while pregnant is safe.
+Whether you are pregnant or not, it is important to make sure that, if you are receiving oral sex while pregnant, your partner does not blow air into your vagina.
 Rarely, this can cause an air embolism (a blood vessel blocked by the burst of air), which could be life-threatening for you and the baby.

 If you have anal sex, it is very important not to follow anal sex with vaginal sex because this could transfer bacteria into the vagina and cause an infection.